bbauska/CAD101en/README.md

 Hello and welcome to HTML Scripting.

-After reading this section (part 4), you will be able to describe how scripting is enabled in browsers.
+After reading this section, you will be able to describe how scripting is enabled in browsers.

 <!------------------------------------------------------------------------------------------------>